 In order to promote continuous quality improvement, CLPCW will conduct a review and analysis of the complaints and feedback received to evaluate the effectiveness of our policies and procedures, on an annual basis.
 The results of the review and analysis will be used to consider the need to revise any other policies and procedures of the organization.

-Reporting to the Ministry of Community & Social Services:
+Reporting to the Ministry of Children, Community & Social Services:

 If any complaint is deemed to be reportable under Regulation 299/10 the association must ensure all appropriate documentation is completed and submitted using the Serious Occurrence Reporting Form (Policy 112)